-Saying you have an RMA procedure and taking full advantage of it remain too vastly different concepts.
+Saying you have a procedure and taking full advantage of it remain two vastly different concepts.
 An RMA procedure could be simply requiring a receipt for the return.
 However, if your computer system automatically recognizes the item’s serial number, creates a return label, and schedules pickup from the consumer’s doorstep, your business can effectively eliminate nearly all of your costs for handling returns.
 This is a simplified example of the best practices for Return Merchandise Authorizations.
-Let’s see what other best practices need to be included in your business for your RMA process and physical handling of the return.
+Let’s see what other RMA best practices need to be included in your business for your process and physical handling of the return.

 When an item arrives, it’s tempting to immediately assign all of the merchandise as credited.
 However, you need to differentiate between items being returned for other purposes and items returned for refund and credit.
 If a shipment arrives at the facility, some items may need processing for extraction of recyclable metals and others may warrant a replacement.
 By making this distinction, you can reduce your chances for errors throughout the RMA arrival process.